MLB Trade Rumors: Yankees Stick To Conservative Trade Policy But May Still Pull Off A Blockbuster Deal

 The problem with this potential deal presented by Fansided is it may fall apart if Bumgarner has trouble with his physical.
 San Francisco may decide they can’t afford to move him from a PR standpoint.
 Cashman may not be willing to part with multiple top tier prospects for a pitcher coming back from a broken hand with control problems.
 There may be an issue about who is paying what regarding the remainder of his contract this season.

-What may save the deal is the Yankees have had their radar tuned into Bumgarner for a month now.
+What may save the deal is the Yankees have had their radar tuned onto Bumgarner for a month now.
 San Francisco is in the market for high-end talent they can control for a few years that will be MLB ready before the decade closes out.
 New York needs starting pitching if they expect to keep Boston in shouting distance.
 Making a big move to land Bumgarner would actually be easier than two moves to land two serviceable starters that can keep it close until turning it over to the bullpen.
 As Ken Davidoff of the New York Post says, it’s the Scott Boras approach, go big or go home.

 Scott Boras approach now best hope for #Yankees' starter splash https://t.co/2rEAc189Pz via @nypostsports